microsoft/TemplateStudio/docs/getting-started-developers.md

 ### Template Cache
 The template cache is located in the `%userprofile%\.templateengine` folder.
 Template caches are isolated by environment.

+When working locally you need to refresh the template cache to see changes applied to the templates.
+There is a button to refresh the template cache on the VSEmulator's Main Page and in the Wizard when running in debug.

+When working with the `Installer` you can manually delete the `%localAppData%\WinTS\Templates\LocalVsixEnv` folder to force a refresh of the cache before the wizard starts.
+For example you might need to do so if you rename an existing templates folder, as the template cache holds pointers to the templates folders.

 ### Folder overview by Environment name

 | Environment|	Description |	Templates Folder | Templates Cache |